-The project adopted the best European practices of light design and 3D-mapping technologies and turned the festival into a truly St. Petersburg brand with a recognizable style.
-During two evenings, with a help of the directors and artists, inspired by the work of geniuses of different eras, each viewer of the show rediscovered Petersburg and fell in love with the city again.
+The project embodied the best European experience in lighting design and 3D-mapping technologies and turned the festival into a truly St. Petersburg brand with a special recognizable style, consonant with urban traditions and the soul of the city.
+Over the two evenings, inspired by the work of geniuses of different eras, the performance directors and artists helped each viewer to rediscover and fall in love with their own perception of St. Petersburg.